titzer/wizard-engine/test/whamm/jit/correctness/README.md

 3. `req-data/req_multiple.wat`: ClassCastException (see comments in file).
 4. Match rule doesn't work if there's a space between the rule and the arguments (e.g. `wasm:opcode:call (arg0)`).
 5. `req-data/static-pred*`: Does not correctly use predicate (no events matched if predicate is present).
+6. `linking/*`: Does not correctly instantiate the linked modules for whamm monitor to import from them (see comments in the files for exceptions).

 ## Completed tests: ##